ClaytonFarr/booster-testing-utilities/README.md

   - in this terminal, will see output from Vitest test runner
   - within this terminal, press `a` to rerun all tests, if wanted

+_Local Testing Datastores_

+- local testing attempts to backup and restore the event and read model datastores within the `/.booster` directory
+  - currently, this is a simple backup/restore mechanism that can encounter issues (see below)
+    - if it is critical to preserve local datastores' state before testing, also back these up manually
+  - backup and restore is done via setup and teardown methods in `/test/globalSetup.ts`
+  -   when testing is _started_ it will backup all files within the `/.booster` directory (normally, there should only be 2 files)
+    - while testing is _running_ you can inspect and edit how testing is affecting the datastores (`event.json` and `read_models.json` files)
+    - when testing is _stopped_ it will delete the testing datastores and restore the original ones
+  - when testing _crashes_ (e.g. due to a test error), the teardown methods do not run and both the testing and backup datastores are left in place
+    - if you start testing again, the setup methods will reproduce all of these files, creating more backups and not being able to successfully restore the original datastores
+    - in these cases you'll need to eventually clean up, and optionally restore, the local datastores manually

 **Testing Deployed Environment (AWS)**

 - run `npm run test:live`